Illiaivasko/Illiaivasko/README.md

 **Python Backend Developer**

 With **2+ years of experience**, I build robust REST APIs and optimize business logic for high-load systems.
-I treat code architecture like a chess game—strategic, analytical, and efficient.
+I treat code architecture like a chess game-strategic, analytical, and efficient.

 ---